-§ 612.140.
+§ 612.130.
 Election to apply division

-612.140.
+612.130.
 Notwithstanding any other provision of this chapter, by regulation, ordinance, or other appropriate action an agency may adopt this division or any of its provisions for the formulation and issuance of a decision, even though the agency or decision is exempt from application of this division.

 Comment.
-Section 612.140 is new.
-An agency may elect to apply this division even though the agency would otherwise be exempt (Sections 612.110 (application of division to state) and 612.120 (application of division to local agencies)) or the particular action taken by the agency would otherwise be exempt (Section 641.110 (when adjudicative proceeding required)).
+Section 612.130 is new.
+An agency may elect to apply this division even though the agency would otherwise be exempt (Sections 612.110 (application of division to state) and 612.120 (application of division to local agencies)) or the particular action taken by the agency would otherwise be exempt (Section 631.010 (application to constitutionally and statutorily required hearings)).

-§ 612.150.
+§ 612.140.
 Contrary express statute controls

-612.150.
-Notwithstanding any other provision of this division, a statute expressly applicable to a particular agency prevails over a contrary provision of this division.
+612.140.
+Notwithstanding any other provision of this division, a statute applicable to a particular agency or proceeding prevails over a contrary provision of this division.

 Comment.
-Section 612.150 makes clear that the general provisions of the Administrative Procedure Act are not intended to override contrary statutes of express applicability to an agency.
+Section 612.140 makes clear that the general provisions of the Administrative Procedure Act are not intended to override contrary express statutes.

-§ 612.160.
-Suspension of statute when necessary to avoid loss of federal funds or services
+§ 612.150.
+Suspension of statute when necessary to avoid loss or delay of federal funds or services

-612.160. (a) To the extent necessary to avoid a denial of funds or services from the United States that would otherwise be available to the state, by executive order the Governor may suspend, in whole or in part, any provision of this division.
-By executive order the Governor shall declare the termination of a suspension as soon as it is no longer necessary to prevent the loss of funds or services from the United States.

-(b) If a provision of this division is suspended pursuant to this section, the Governor shall promptly report the suspension to the Legislature.
+- 612.150. (a) To the extent necessary to avoid a loss or delay of funds or services from the United States that would otherwise be available to the state, by executive order the Governor may: - (1) Suspend, in whole or in part, any provision of this division. - (2) Adopt a rule of procedure that will avoid the loss or delay. - (b) The Governor shall declare the termination of an executive order issued under this section as soon as it is no longer necessary to prevent the loss or delay of funds or services from the United States. - (c) If a provision of this division is suspended or rule of procedure adopted pursuant to this section, the Governor shall promptly report the suspension or adoption to the Legislature.
 The report shall include recommendations concerning any desirable legislation that may be necessary to conform this division to federal law.

 Comment.
-Section 612.160 is drawn from 1981 Model State APA § 1-104.
+Section 612.150 is drawn from 1981 Model State APA § 1-104.
 Cf. Section 8571 (power of Governor to suspend statute in emergency).
+It is expanded to extend to a delay in receipt as well as to a loss of federal funds, and actions that may be taken include provision of an alternate procedure as well as suspension of an existing procedure.

-This section permits specific functions of agencies to be exempted from applicable provisions of this division only to the extent that is necessary to prevent the denial of federal funds or a loss of federal services.
-The test to be met is simply whether, as a matter of fact, there will actually be a loss of federal funds or a loss of federal services if there is no suspension.
-And the suspension is effective only so long as and to the extent necessary to, avoid the contemplated loss.
+This section permits specific functions of agencies to be exempted from applicable provisions of this division only to the extent that is necessary to prevent the loss or delay of federal funds or services.
+The test to be met is simply whether, as a matter of fact, there will actually be a loss or delay of federal funds or services if there is no suspension or adoption of an alternate procedure.
+And the suspension or adoption is effective only so long as and to the extent necessary to avoid the contemplated loss or delay.